ARGOeu/argo-messaging/doc/v1/docs/api_projects.md

 ```

 ### Responses
-If successful it returns topic's related metrics (number of messages published and total bytes).
+If successful it returns projects related metrics (number of topics, number of subscriptions).

 Success Response
 `200 OK`